The Thicket (film): Plot

 The murderous outlaw Cut-Throat Bill rides into town on the same morning Lula and Jack Parker's father dies of smallpox, leaving the siblings orphaned.
 Their grandfather, Caleb, entrusts Jack with his new will - deeding all of Caleb's land in Montana, 700 acres, to Jack and Lula upon his death.
 On their way to their aunt's farm in Kansas, the trio are accosted at a ferry by Cut-Throat Bill and her gang of miscreants.
 After a tense stand-off, Caleb shoots Bill (though she is barely wounded) and Bill murders him in turn.
 Bill then abducts Lula, whom she had expressed an interest in, and leaves Jack for dead.

 Fleeing from the scene of the kidnapping, Bill and her gang hold up a dry-goods store in Sylvester.
 Lula, regaining consciousness, attempts to warn the store owner's son and run away, but is recaptured as gunfire erupts.
 Bill clears out in a hurry, having killed both the store owner and his son, but leaves a man behind in the chaos of the scene.

 Jack Parker, waking to find his grandfather dead and his sister kidnapped, wanders into Sylvester while trying to track Bill down and happens to arrive just as the abandoned member of Bill's gang is being lynched by the enraged townsfolk.
 In the frenzy of the mob, and while desperately trying to question the man before he is killed, Jack witnesses another girl being dragged into a wagon and kidnapped before he is once again beaten into unconsciousness.

 Meanwhile, a duo of bounty hunter and undertaker Reginald Jones and Eustace Howard just finished off their latest bounty.
-However, when Jones demands payment from the Alderman, he only get paid in half and is insulted for his dwarfism.
+However, when Jones demands payment from the Alderman, he only gets paid half of the agreed upon amount and is insulted for his dwarfism.
 Furious, Jones stabs the Alderman in the hand and robs him to get the full payment and escapes.
 Jack enlists the duo for help to rescue his sister with the promise of huge bounty on Bill's head.
-The Alderman hires Simon and Malachi to kill Jones in retaliation.
+The Alderman hires Sheriff Simon Deasy and Deputy Malachi Deasy to kill Jones in retaliation.

-At a town, Jack tries to rescue his old crush, Jimmy Sue from her pimp, Hector, only to get into a fight with Jack who knocks out Hector and the pair escape.
+At a town, Jack tries to rescue his old crush, Jimmy Sue from her pimp, Hector; they get into a fight, Jack knocks out Hector and the pair escape.
 Bill's gang tells Lula that they are heading to a place called the Thicket, which is their hideout in the mountains and that Bill has been known to kidnap young girls.